wellsaid-labs/tts-evaluation/README.md

 - [Software design considerations](./docs/SOFTWARE_DESIGN_CONSIDERATIONS.md)
 - [Contribution guidelines](./docs/CONTRIBUTING.md)

-## Help ❓
+## Help :question:

-Here are the core contributors to this repo :clap: Please feel free to reach out to them if you have a question.
+Here are the core contributors to this repo.
+Please feel free to reach out to them if you have a question.

 - **Michael Petrochuk**: Michael created the initial code base and has been responsible for it overall